Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

   - Name
   - Password

-## Sign Up Page
+## Register Page

+- There will be three tezt inputs on the register page:
+  - Name
+  - Email
--
+  - Password

 ## Profile

-- Users will have a very simple profile where they can add or delete the events they have signed up for.
+- Users will have a very simple profile where the events they register or create will be displayed.
+The user will have the ability to add or delete the events they have signed up for.

 ## Features Implemented ###